 Interrupts are an important part of any microcontroller system.
-When an external event or an internal function such as a Timer Module or an A/D converter requires microcontroller attention, their corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to their respective needs.
-The devices contain several external interrupts and internal interrupts functions.
-The external interrupts are generated by the action of the external INT0~INT1 and $\overline{\text{INT}}$ pin, while the internal interrupts are generated by various internal functions such as the TMs, Time Base, EEPROM and the A/D converter.
+When an external event or an internal function such as a Timer Module requires microcontroller attention, their corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to their respective needs.
+The devices contain an external interrupt and internal interrupts functions.
+The external interrupt is generated by the action of the external $\overline{INT}$ pin, while the internal interrupts are generated by various internal functions such as the TMs, Time Base and EEPROM.